lsst-dm/dmtn-250/index.rst

 However, if they request a specific instance and that instance is available from their local instance, they should be directed to that instance.

 The InfluxDB credentials may therefore be for a service running at a separate Science Platform instance.
-This use case is specific to InfluxDB.
+This use case is specific to the EFD.
 The user should be able to authenticate with their local credentials and obtain the authentication credentials to use for the remote database (generally a remote EFD).

 .. note::